mattermost-community/mattermost-plugin-jitsi/README.md

 You can also use make targets like `dist` (`./docker-make dist`) from the [Makefile](./Makefile).

-## Developing
+## Development

 This plugin contains both a server and web app portion.

-Use `make` to check the quality of your code, as well as build distributions of the plugin that you can upload to a Mattermost server for testing.
+Read our documentation about the [Developer Workflow](https://developers.mattermost.com/integrate/plugins/developer-workflow/) and [Developer Setup](https://developers.mattermost.com/integrate/plugins/developer-setup/) for more information about developing and extending plugins.

 ### Server